awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 If you don't require the user to receive and enter a confirmation code at sign\-up and you don't auto\-verify email and phone number in the Pre\-Sign Up Lambda trigger, you risk not having a verified email address or phone number for that user account\.
 The user can verify the email address or phone number at a later time\.
 However, if the user forgets his or her password and doesn't have a verified email address or phone number, the user is locked out of the account, because the Forgot Password flow requires a verified email or phone number in order to send a verification code to the user\.

-## Verifying When Users Change Their Email or Phone Number<a name="verifying-when-users-change-their-email-or-phone-number"></a>
+## Verifying when users change their email or phone number<a name="verifying-when-users-change-their-email-or-phone-number"></a>

 When a user changes his or her email address or phone number in your app, that attribute is marked as unverified\.
 If auto\-verification was enabled for the attribute being updated, the service immediately sends the user a message containing a verification code, which the user should enter to verify the change\.
 You can use a Custom Message Lambda trigger to customize this message\.
-For more information, see [Customizing User Pool Workflows with Lambda Triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.
+For more information, see [Customizing user pool workflows with Lambda triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.
 Whenever the user's email address or phone number is unverified, your app should display the unverified status and provide a button or link for users to verify their new email or phone number\.

-## Confirmation and Verification Processes for User Accounts Created by Administrators or Developers<a name="confirmation-and-verification-of-users-whose-accounts-youve-created"></a>
+## Confirmation and verification processes for user accounts created by administrators or developers<a name="confirmation-and-verification-of-users-whose-accounts-youve-created"></a>

 User accounts that are created by an administrator or developer are already in the confirmed state, so users aren't required to enter a confirmation code\.
 The invitation message that the Amazon Cognito service sends to these users includes the username and a temporary password\.
 The user is required to change the password before signing in\.
-For more information, see the [Message Customizations Tab](how-to-create-user-accounts.md#creating-a-new-user-using-the-message-customization-tab) in [Creating User Accounts as Administrator](how-to-create-user-accounts.md) and the Custom Message trigger in [Customizing User Pool Workflows with Lambda Triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.
+For more information, see the [Customize email and SMS messages](how-to-create-user-accounts.md#creating-a-new-user-customize-messages) in [Creating user accounts as administrator](how-to-create-user-accounts.md) and the Custom Message trigger in [Customizing user pool workflows with Lambda triggers](cognito-user-identity-pools-working-with-aws-lambda-triggers.md)\.

-## Confirmation and Verification Processes for Imported User Accounts<a name="confirmation-and-verification-of-users-whose-accounts-youve-imported"></a>
+## Confirmation and verification processes for imported user accounts<a name="confirmation-and-verification-of-users-whose-accounts-youve-imported"></a>

-User accounts that are created by using the user import feature in the AWS Management Console, CLI, or API \(see [Importing Users into User Pools From a CSV File](cognito-user-pools-using-import-tool.md)\) are already in the confirmed state, so users aren't required to enter a confirmation code\.
+User accounts that are created by using the user import feature in the AWS Management Console, CLI, or API \(see [Importing users into user pools from a CSV file](cognito-user-pools-using-import-tool.md)\) are already in the confirmed state, so users aren't required to enter a confirmation code\.
 No invitation message is sent\.
 However, imported user accounts require users to first request a code by calling the `ForgotPassword` API and then create a password using the delivered code by calling `ConfirmForgotPassword` API before they sign in\.
-For more information, see [Requiring Imported Users to Reset Their Passwords](cognito-user-pools-using-import-tool-password-reset.md)\.
+For more information, see [Requiring imported users to reset their passwords](cognito-user-pools-using-import-tool-password-reset.md)\.

 Either the user's email or phone number must be marked as verified when the user account is imported, so no verification is required when the user signs in\.

-## Sending Emails While Testing Your App<a name="managing-users-accounts-email-testing"></a>
+## Sending emails while testing your app<a name="managing-users-accounts-email-testing"></a>

 Amazon Cognito emails your users when they create and manage their accounts in the client app for your user pool\.
 If you configure your user pool to require email verification, Amazon Cognito sends an email when:
 + A user signs up\.